 How to keep flies away from a picnic or BBQ

-So needless to say, there are hundred of methods and tools for getting rid of flies, but which are the best methods for doing this when entertaining outdoors?
+So needless to say, there are hundreds of methods and tools for getting rid of flies.
+But which are the best methods for doing this when entertaining outdoors?
 We have broken up this section on flies into several mini sections, Repellents, decoys, traps, mechanical, electrical and chemical.

-The most commonly uses method is to stick cloves in a fruit, normally a citrus fruit such as a lemon or orange but I have seen people recommend other fruits such as apples or pears.
+The most commonly used method is to stick cloves in a fruit.
+Normally it’s a citrus fruit such as a lemon or orange but I have seen people recommend other fruits such as apples or pears.
 The great thing about this form of repellent is that it can double up as decoration for your picnic blanket or table and of course it is very easy to make yourself.
 When I use this method I normally play it safe and stick with citrus fruits.

-I’m in two minds with decoy food for flies, yes they will more than likely go to the decoy food instead of your picnic or BBQ food but it will also attract them in the first place.
+I’m in two minds with decoy food for flies.
+Yes, they will more than likely go to the decoy food instead of your picnic or BBQ food but it will also attract them in the first place.
 And once a certain number of them turn up a few strays might decide to have a look at what you’re serving up.
-It’s still a great tool in your arsenal if you’re not expecting many flies but at certain times of the year when flies are around in large numbers it might be better to use one of the other methods.
+It’s still a great tool in your arsenal if you’re not expecting many flies.
+But at certain times of the year when flies are around in large numbers, it might be better to use another form of outdoor pest control.

 There are many different variations of fly traps, but all follow the same basic structure.
 Having a large container filled with “fly bait” and a funnel placed on top.
 Watch the video below for all you need to know.

 Mechanical methods for killing flies are by far the most fun (as long as your guests don’t object to you killing insects).
 And there some ingenious contraptions built just for this purpose.
 For me, the Bug-A-Salt 2.0 is one such tool.
 I’m not sure if this has been constructed to have fun with or to eradicate flies.
 Either way, it does both with the added bonus of looking macho cool.